longevityframework/longevity/longevity/src/jekyll/manual/testing/query-spec.md

   the size of the set of test data.
 - There are some other `vals` and `vars` there that you can use to help write your tests.
-- There are also a handful of methods you can use to select roots to help you generate reasonable queries: `randomP`, `medianPropVal`, and `orderStatPropVal`
+- There are also a handful of methods you can use to select persistent objects to help you generate reasonable queries: `randomP`, `medianPropVal`, and `orderStatPropVal`

 Please note that the default test data generator will not work out of the box in the face of constraint violations causing exceptions to be